 “and I will return to you,” says the Lord of hosts.

 The statement “I will return to you” is a declaration of God’s grace.
-His promise to the contemporaries of Zechariah was that He would restore His relationship with the Jews if they “return” to Him.
+His promise to the contemporaries of Zechariah was that He would restore His relationship with the Jews if they would “return” to Him.
 Complete repentance brings divine blessing.
 It forms the background for hope.

 Enjoyment of God’s blessing is prefaced by authentic repentance.